GamersCove/gamerscove.github.io/index.md

 # Gamers Cove

 > This is the start of something interesting.
-We will update this soon with all the details.
+We will update you soon with all the details.